Installing Korifi locally

 We have provided a sample application you can deploy to your Korifi instance.
 However, before deploying, we need to set up our Cloud Foundry instance a bit by doing the following:

-• Target the Cloud Foundry instance: cf api localhost --skip-ssl-validation
+• Target the Cloud Foundry instance: cf api https://localhost --skip-ssl-validation

 • Create an Org: cf create-org tutorial